 Mayu's Parents From Elfen Lied

-Mayu, one of the most innocent characters in Elfen Lied, ran away from home at age 14 to escape her abusive parents.
+Mayu, one of the most innocent characters in Elfen Lied, ran away from home at age 14 to escape her horrible parents.
 That alone should tip you off that things are pretty bad.
-Mayu's stepfather is a sexual predator who molests his new stepdaughter almost as soon as he meets her.
+Mayu's stepfather is a sick man who takes advantage of his new stepdaughter almost as soon as he meets her.
 When Mayu appeals to her mother for help, her mother slaps her in the face, calls her a liar, and tells her that she is unloved and unwanted.

 Hiromi Shiota From Assassination Classroom